American Samoa: Telecommunications

-Some aspects of telecommunications in American Samoa are, like other U.S. territories, inferior to that of the mainland United States; a recent estimate showed that American Samoa's Internet speed is slower than that of several Eastern European countries.
+Some aspects of telecommunications in American Samoa are, like other U.S. territories, inferior to that of the mainland United States; a 2012 estimate showed that American Samoa's Internet speed was slower than that of several Eastern European countries.

 In 2012 Michael Calabrese, Daniel Calarco, and Colin Richardson stated that American Samoa had the most expensive internet of any U.S. territory and that the speeds were only slightly superior to those of dial-up internet in the U.S. Mainland in the 1990s.
 They also stated that many American Samoans are too poor to afford "high-speed internet".